Vikram-Shenoy/Company-Researcher/README.md

 # Company-Researcher

-## Form 10-K Extractor & Summarizer
+## Introduction: Form 10-K Extractor & Summarizer
 > This repository currently contains code for extracting and summarizing the Business Section (Item 1) from the latest 10-K filings of publicly traded companies.
 Using the SEC API, the script fetches the most recent 10-K filing based on a given ticker symbol, identifies and extracts the relevant business information, and summarizes it using Gemini.
 The output is stored in a structured directory for easy access.

 ## Folder information